r6654kumar/BargainBites_Global_MCP_Hackathon/Readme.md

 1. Rahul Kumar Saw
 2. Abhishek Dutta

-our team name is BitBros.
+our team name is BitBrOs.